-Part 1 of this blog post was all about my reasoning behind why you should have a flexible toddler feeding schedule and how it teaches them to understand the difference between hunger and fullness cues.
-This blog post is going to discuss the details of HOW to implement a feeding schedule in a way that’s best for you and your toddler (if you’re wanting to start a feeding schedule for your baby – 6 to 12 months of age – check this out!).
+Part 1 of this blog post was all about my reasoning behind why you should have a flexible toddler feeding schedule and how it teaches them to understand the difference between hunger and fullness cues (because a little bit of hunger is not an emergency).
+This blog post is going to discuss the details of HOW to implement a feeding schedule in a way that’s best for you and your toddler (if you have a 6 to 12 month old, read my blog on feeding schedules for babies instead or listen to the podcast episode).
 Let’s begin!

 When we talk about implementing feeding schedules, parents tell me the hardest part is dealing with an unhappy, whining (maybe screaming) toddler who DOES NOT like waiting to eat at set times.

 They asked for it, and they want it NOW.

 The constant battle is what makes parents give in and offer the snack on demand – to avoid the exhaustion and the difficult behaviour.
 Fair enough!
 Under certain circumstances, this is totally understandable and we just need the break!
 But the issue with making this a regular occurrence can easily become a problem in overall feeding (read all about the reasons how and why in part 1 of this post).